 9. Focus on Quality Control

-Completing jobs quickly is important, but not at the expense of quality.
-Inspect the work being done at each stage to ensure it meets your standards.
+Completing essential necessary, but not at the expense of quality.
+Inspect the work being done at each stage to ensure it meets your expectations.

 Quality control prevents costly rework, which can delay other projects and hurt your budget.